viktor-shcherb/open-user-state/README.md

 `globalThis.crypto` (Node 18+).
 When running on older versions the tests will shim the API automatically.

+## OAuth & State Storage

+Users authenticate via GitHub OAuth.
+The worker stores a short session identifier in `SESSIONS` once the callback exchange succeeds.
+Subsequent requests use this cookie to look up the GitHub `login` and numeric `id`.

+A separate `POST /api/token` call persists a fine grained PAT encrypted in the `USER_PAT_STORE` namespace.
+Repository preferences are saved per user in `USER_REPO_STORE`.
+Editor state is committed as plain text files; each file is written individually and overwrites any existing blob at that path.

 <!--
   The API Endpoints section catalogs each HTTP route exposed by the worker so the frontend knows how to authenticate and store user state.